Locksmith

 Advice?
 The application is a buildingwide trash bin.

-Asked by Joss almost 6 years ago
+Asked by Joss about 6 years ago

 Yes, Medeco makes a few different options.
 I would recommend finding a local locksmith who sells Medeco and buying through them.
 There are a few options with different features.
 Medeco XT, Medeco Classic Cliq, and M3 X4 Cliq.
 Classic Cliq might be your best option, economically.
 Your local rep could probably give you some better guidance.